Initial (First) Couples

 FAQS:

-As a psychology professional and member of IARPP, APA, ASSERT, and EAPAA Simona Graham is bound by the Code of Ethics of these organizations and the NSW Government rules of confidentiality.
+As a psychotherapist/psychoanalyst and member of IARPP and ASSERT NSW Simona Graham is bound by the Code of Ethics of these organizations and the NSW Government rules of confidentiality.

 Initial(first) appointments are 70 minutes.
 The initial consult is an opportunity to hear about your issues and concerns, your life history and the ways in which anxiety or mood troubles have limited your enjoyment of life.
 For children 16 years and under, at least one parent has to attend the initial consult.